openbase/bco/docs/index.md

 enabled = 1
 host    = localhost
 ```
-If your bco runtime is hosted on another maschine than your local one and there is already a spread deamon running, just refere to this host instead linking to your local host.
+If your bco runtime is hosted on another maschine than your local one and there is already a spread daemon running, just refere to this host instead linking to your local host.
 ```
 #host    = localhost
 host    = 192.168.x.x